SixArm/sixarm-company-consulting-agreement/README.md

 (state):

-The validity, construction and performance of this Agreement shall be governed and construed in accordance, with the laws of applicable to contracts made and to be wholly performed within such state, without giving effect to any conflict of laws provisions thereof.
+The validity, construction and performance of this Agreement shall be governed and construed in accordance with the laws applicable to contracts made and to be wholly performed within such state, without giving effect to any conflict of laws provisions thereof.